microsoft/FluidFramework/docs/content/docs/faq.md

 This is the scenario that Fluid was first designed to support.
 Consequently, Fluid Framework is an ideal foundation for rich text editors that support simultaneous editing by multiple clients.
-The SharedString DDS is taylor made for this scenario.
+The SharedString DDS is tailor made for this scenario.

 ### Turn-based games?